gregorymargo/GCData_Project1/CodeBook.md

 ## CodeBook for:
 ## Getting and Cleaning Data Course Project

-This file describes the format of the submitted "tidy dataset" which represents the means of all the means and standard deviation measurements in the original data.
+This file describes the format and generation of the submitted "tidy dataset" which represents the means of all the means and standard deviation measurements in the original data.

 ### Original Data